turinglabsorg/datahub-learn/network-documentation/polkadot/polkadot-blockchain-terms.md

 The Polkadot network has a central chain called the [relay chain](https://wiki.polkadot.network/docs/en/learn-architecture#relay-chain).
 Polkadot's Nominated Proof of Stake \(NPoS\) model is used to select validators, allowing them to participate in the consensus protocol.
 These validators are staked on the Relay chain.
 Parachains are maintained by a network maintainer known as a [_collator_](https://wiki.polkadot.network/docs/en/learn-collator).

-External chains can connect to the Relay chain as Parachains.
+External chains can connect to the Relay chain as `Parachains`.
 A parachain is an individual blockchain that runs in parallel on the Polkadot network.
 As such, parachains can also be considered "parallelizable chains" \[5\].

 ![](../../.gitbook/assets/one_parachain.png)